RoadieHQ/marketing-site/content/docs/custom-plugins/deploying/index.md

 * You should replace the `<my-tenant>` block with your tenant name.
 You can find this from your roadie URL.
 E.g. `https://demo.roadie.so` -> Tenant name is `demo`
 * The ending (like `my_custom_plugin` above) defines the actual root of the plugin and is usually named after the plugin itself.

 Usually you can identify the value of the host by looking at the output when running Roadie CLI in development mode.
-The default setting for the produced output folder will be the same as the `scope` value that Roadie CLI outputs.
+The default setting for the produced plugin root location will be the same as the `scope` value that Roadie CLI outputs.

 If you are hosting the plugin yourself, the URL used in the location argument should match the location where the plugin is reachable from.